Are Teacup Chihuahuas Smart or Dumb?

 Chihuahuas are very smart but can be challenging to train, especially when it comes to potty training.
 Many owners train them on paper or are small enough to use a litter box.
 But again, they are smart, so if you take the time to train them with positive enhancements, they can learn many tricks and obedience.

-Although Chihuahuas are tiny and make good condominium pets, they need to be exercised daily.
+Although Chihuahuas are tiny and make good condominium pets, they must be exercised daily.
 Playing together with your Chihuahua and taking him for a stroll will help them stay active and in proper health.
-When walking your Chihuahua, applying a harness instead of a collar is nice since a tight collar could damage their tiny windpipes.
+Applying a harness instead of a collar when walking your Chihuahua is nice since a tight collar could damage their tiny windpipes.

 In conclusion, the Teacup Chihuahua is considered an intelligent dog breed and is an excellent choice for a single person or family with older children.
 My sister and I grew up with a Chihuahua, and she was a great dog, very protective of my sister, and even helped with her asthma!